 The relationship between a father and his children is special and should be protected.
 If you are going through a divorce or child custody dispute and wish to effectively preserve your paternal connection, you may need the help of a skilled family attorney from our team.
 A Suwanee fathers’ rights lawyer could help you learn more about your legal rights as a dad and then work with you to enforce them.

-A father can petition the court to receive primary physical custody, legal custody, or shared custody of his child, but he must establish his paternity and legitimate the child.
+A father can petition a Georgia family court to receive primary physical custody, legal custody, or shared custody of his child, but he must establish his paternity and legitimize the child.
 A father who was married to a child’s mother at the time of that child’s birth is automatically considered to be the child’s legal father under current law.

 An unmarried father must take steps in court to prove his biological connection.
 For example, he could sign a Voluntary Paternity Acknowledgment form with the mother when their child is born or shortly thereafter, or he could submit to a DNA test to establish his paternity.